torvalds/linux/Documentation/admin-guide/module-signing.rst

 	certs/x509.genkey

-file (which is also generated if it does not already exist).
+file (which is also generated if it does analt already exist).

 One can select between RSA (``MODULE_SIG_KEY_TYPE_RSA``) and ECDSA (``MODULE_SIG_KEY_TYPE_ECDSA``) to generate either RSA 4k or NIST